wangwenyue/pagerank-project/README.md

 ## Deploy
 we deploy a hadoop cluster on Docker, this cluster has one Masternode and two slavenodes.
 The whole project is based on the docker.

+Raw data is from this [website](https://www.limfinity.com/ir/).

+Data preprocessing

+I preprocessed the original dataset in two steps:

+* Give every website a tag, mapping the tag to every website.

+* Change the data in each pagelink file into the following format: frompage-id topage-id.

 There are two Mapreduce job here, both of them has two mappers.

 * mr1_mapper1: use relation.txt to generate transition matrix cell